BioPhoton/ngRe/README.md

 > - better control over the context.
 Maybe we could get rid of the `as` as variable??
 > - implement an internal layer to handle null vs undefined etc
 > - implement option to put attitional logic for complete and error of an observable
+> - consider scheduling over `AnimationFrameScheduler` the output is always for the view
+> - handling changes could be done programatically.
+Good for running zone-less

 ---